Community Reinvestment Program Work Group

 - Agriculture

-The Department of Commerce currently administers the program in partnership with the Office of Equity.
-For the 2025–2027 biennium, the program received $60 million, including $50 million in new funding.
-Investments prioritize “by-and-for” organizations — including those operated by and for Black, Latine, Native American, Asian, and Native Hawaiian and Pacific Islander communities.
+The Department of Commerce runs the program alongside the Office of Equity.
+For the 2025-2027 budget years, the program received $60 million.
+This amount includes $50 million in brand-new funding.
+The program gives funding first to "by-and-for" organizations.
+These are groups run by and for Black, Latino, Native American, Asian, and Native Hawaiian and Pacific Islander communities.

 Legislative direction